-I started having seizures when I was around 5—the kind of seizures you see in the movies: fall-flat-on-the-ground-shaking-like-you’re-electrocuted-eyes-rolling-to-the-top-of-your-head seizures.
-These kind of seizures are now called tonic-clonic seizures, but when I was a little girl, they were called “grand mal” seizures, which means “the big bad.”
-Perhaps they changed the name because calling something “the big bad” isn’t very hopeful for patients.
-No one is really sure why I started to have them, but it made me curious at an early age to figure out how this mushy mass inside our skull works.
+I started having seizures when I was around 5—the kind of seizures you see in the movies: fall-flat-on-the-ground-shaking-like-you’re-electrocuted, eyes-rolling-to-the-top-of-your-head seizures.
+These kinds of seizures are now primarily referred to as tonic-clonic seizures, but when I was a little girl, they were called “grand mal” seizures, which means “great illness.”
+Perhaps they changed the name because calling something “great illness” isn’t very hopeful for patients.
+No one is really sure why I started to have them, but from an early age it made me curious about figuring out how our brain works.

-So I started to study neuroscience after I had an EEG (electroencephalogram) at age 11.
-They stuck hundreds of little wires with glue-like substance onto my scalp.
+So I started to study neuroscience after I had an electroencephalogram at age 11.
+They stuck hundreds of little wires onto my scalp with a glue-like substance.
 I looked like an alien child from the sci-fi novel Dune—but it led me to wonder: What are they measuring?
-Why? and How can I control these things called brain waves and electrical pulses?
+Why?
+How can I control these things called “brainwaves” and “electrical pulses”?
 As you can imagine, it’s scary to have one of those deathlike seizures and think you have no control over them.
 That’s when science became my savior.
-I later discovered that these seizures could possibly be controlled without mind-numbing-zombie-behavior-inducing medication.
+I later discovered that these seizures could possibly be controlled without mind-numbing, zombie-behavior-inducing medication.
 At age 15, without my doctor’s or parents’ knowledge, I stopped taking that medication and haven’t been on it since.

-So I’ve gathered my five top habits for neurological growth.
+So I’ve gathered my five top habits for neurological growth to give your brain a boost.
 These habits have eliminated those kinds of seizures for me.
 I still need to be careful—breaking my good habits will indeed have consequences.
-But in the last 25 years, I’ve only had two tonic-clonic seizures.
+But as of 2015, I’d only had two tonic-clonic seizures.

-For you, these habits will reduce your stress significantly, increase your brain’s gray matter, tap into your subconscious mind for problem solving and reveal incredible potential.
+For you, these habits may reduce your stress significantly, increase your brain’s gray matter, tap into your subconscious mind for problem-solving and reveal incredible potential.

-Here are five daily habits that you can incorporate into your routine, starting today:
+Here are five daily habits to improve brain health that you can incorporate into your routine, starting today:

 1. Sleep to reduce stress.